TheArturthur/CoppermindScraper/Cosmere/Marat.md

 ## Culture
 ### Peoples
 West of Marat, women's hands are not covered for modesty.
-The people who live in Marat, as in [[Tukar\|Tukar]] and the [[Reshi Isles\|Reshi Isles]], tend to have brown skin tones and black hair.
 Their clothes have colours similar to Azish patterns.
 The cloth is thicker and coarser then Azish clothing.
 Their outfits are also more enveloping then Azish clothing and have braided tassels that hang low from the waist.
 This style is common in southeastern Makabak.
 The Marati are described as a rather proud people, like you would find in any other nation across Roshar.
 Marati people are typically brown-skinned with black hair, much like the nearby Tukari.